-The Special Education Services Department of SFUSD strives to meet the unique educational needs of all exceptional children with each Individualized Education Program (IEP) written; however, disagreements arise occasionally.
+The SFUSD Special Education Services Department strives to meet the educational needs of each child with an Individualized Education Program (IEP).
+However, disagreements occasionally arise.

-The first step to take when there is a disagreement is to talk to your child's special education or general teacher about your concerns.
-The next step is to discuss the issue with your school principal and/or call an IEP meeting to discuss the situation and try to resolve the concern.
-If an IEP meeting with your school team does not bring you closer to agreement you can contact the Special Education Content Specialist or Special Education Supervisor for your child's school.
-You can use this special education contact list to find the name and contact information of the Content Specialist/Supervisor for your school.
+When a disagreement arises, the first step is to talk to your child's special education or general teacher about your concerns.
+Next, discuss the issue with the principal and/or request an IEP meeting.
+If an IEP meeting does not bring a resolution, please contact the Special Education Content Specialist or Special Education Supervisor for your child's school.
+Parents/guardians may use this special education contact list to find the name and contact information of the Content Specialist/Supervisor for your school.

-The Special Education Services Department of the San Francisco Unified School District has partnered with The Bar Association of San Francisco (BASF) to offer several strategies as a way to resolve complaints with the school district regarding the learning needs of your child.
+The SFUSD Special Education Services Department has partnered with The Bar Association of San Francisco (BASF) to offer strategies to resolve complaints with the school district regarding the learning needs of your child.
 Depending on the circumstances of the dispute, various strategies may be recommended, such as individualized Communication Strategy Sessions, a Collaborative Conference, or a Facilitated IEP.
-Neutral, trained facilitators who offer skilled mediation for the prevention and resolution of complaints between parents and school district personnel in a cooperative forum of problem-solving are provided through BASF for each of these strategies.
-This process has been shown in other school districts to reduce the level of tension and conflict between parents and district personnel who must work together effectively to advance a child's learning at school.
+Neutral, trained facilitators who offer skilled mediation for the prevention and resolution of complaints between parents/guardians and school district personnel in a cooperative forum of problem-solving are provided through BASF for each of these strategies.
+This process has been shown to reduce the level of tension and conflict between families and district personnel who must work together effectively to advance a child's learning at school.

-“Mediation Only” is a state-level, voluntary dispute resolution process under the Office of Administrative Hearings (OAH).
+“Mediation Only” is a state-level, voluntary dispute resolution process with OAH.
 In Mediation Only, a neutral mediator assists you and the District in discussing and attempting to resolve your disagreement.
 The mediators are not employees of the District and do not have any personal interest in the disagreement.
 The mediators are selected on an impartial basis by the State and know the laws and regulations relating to the provision of special education and related services.
 The Mediation Only process includes a mediation conference attended by you, the assigned mediator, and a District representative who has decision-making authority.
 Lawyers or advocates, for the student/parent or for the District, are not permitted to participate in Mediation Only.

 Please visit the 504 webpage for information about the Section 504 Grievance Procedure